mgoadric/cardstock/_posts/2019-05-07-hearts-full.md

 time to see how it fares in our system.

 <hr>
-<a href="http://www.freepik.com">The black hearts variant image designed by rawpixel.com / Freepik</a>
+<a href="http://www.freepik.com">The black hearts variant image above was designed by rawpixel.com / Freepik</a>